-During Hugh Laurie's audition, producer David Shore told how Bryan Singer, one of the executive producers, said, "See, this is what I want; an American guy."
-Singer was completely unaware of the fact that Hugh Laurie is British.
+According to David Shore, after Hugh Laurie's audition, executive producer Bryan Singer said, "See, this is what I want; an American guy."
+Singer was completely unaware of the fact that Hugh Laurie is English.

 In several episodes, House is shown at home and his apartment number is 221B, a tribute to Sherlock Holmes famous London address, 221B Baker Street.

 When emergency room doctors admit patients who have a known history of drug use or addiction, it is often notated in their patient charts using the acronym "H.O.USE" for "History of Use".

 Hugh Laurie was reportedly earning $50,000 per episode in season one, which dramatically increased to $700,000 per episode in season eight.